ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 Follow the [Government Service Manual for Passwords][smdp] when you administer or develop MOJ systems or services.

 Suppliers and vendors must ensure that systems support the password requirements.
-In particular, the systems must be able to issue, change, reset, and revoke passwords using well-defined and described processes.
-Supply enough information and procedures to meet the requirements in this document, as well as all the policy statements in the [IT Security - Technical Controls Policy][tcp].
+Systems must be able to issue, change, reset, and revoke passwords.
+This must be possible using well-defined and fully-described processes.
+Supply enough information and procedures to fulfil MOJ password  policy.

 ### Default passwords

-Change any and all default passwords when a new, modified, or replacement system arrives.
+Change all default passwords when a new, modified, or replacement system arrives.
 Complete the changes before making the system available for any MOJ work.

 ### Extra measures

 Check that a system, service, or information protected by a password is not [classified][gcs] as `SECRET` or `TOP SECRET`.
 Make sure that it doesn't contain delicate material such as contracts, or personal data or information.
 If it does contain such material, you might need extra access control.

-Similarly, check which other systems have access to the system or service.
-Make sure that the strength of access control is suitable for the most sensitive material available at either end of the connection.
+Check which other systems have access to the system or service.
+Make sure that the access control suits the material at both ends of the connection.

 Appropriate extra measures might include tokens or other multi-factor authentication devices.
-Consider whether existing authentication systems other than passwords might be suitable for reuse in a new system.
+Think about using an existing authentication system other than passwords.
 Avoid creating new authentication systems.
-While passwords are the usual method of user authentication, other mechanisms are also preferable if they reduce the need for the user to remember something.
+Mechanisms other than passwords are  preferable if they reduce what a user must remember.
 For more information about authentication systems, see the [IT Security - Access Control Standard][acs].

-To help validate your checks, a technical risk assessment identifies extra controls for systems.
+A technical risk assessment helps identifies extra controls for systems.
 This is mandatory for systems that need formal accreditation.
 The assessment follows [HMG Information Assurance Standard No. 1 \& 2][hmgias2].
 Multi-user systems are also subject to a Business Impact Assessment (BIA).

 For example, an assessment might find that you need extra checks for logging in to an account or service.
 The checks might depend on various factors such as: